Elmo337/gryffinwowlauncher/README.md

 ## Install

-To run the launcher in development mode:
+To run the initial install
 ```bash
 npm install tauri
 `````